llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

 4. Integration with Axom's `primal::BoundingBox` type

 ### Support for 2D and 3D
-For example, we can now update our top-level verifier for the mesh schema to ensure that 2D meshes only have `x` and `y` fields, while 3D meshes always have `z` fields.
+We begin by updating our top-level verifier for the mesh schema to ensure that 2D meshes only have `x` and `y` fields, while 3D meshes also have `z` fields.
 Note that we have also added a `dim` field for the mesh's dimension.

 ```cpp